MarynaShavlak/dev-interview-hub/src/widgets/ArticlesFilters/ui/ArticlesFilters/ArticlesFiltersRedesigned/README.md

-# RedesignedArticlesFilters
+# ArticlesFiltersRedesigned

 ## Overview
-The `RedesignedArticlesFilters` component offers a modern user interface for filtering articles in a React application.
+The `ArticlesFiltersRedesigned` component offers a modern user interface for filtering articles in a React application.
 It integrates updated UI elements to enable users to sort articles, search by keywords, and filter by categories.
 This component uses redesigned UI components and styles, providing an enhanced user experience compared to the previous version.

 ##  Type Definition
 ```typescript